MELISSA BLOCK, Host:

 FLINTOFF: Analysts say it's impossible to overstate how important this match is to the national psyches of the two nations.

-Mr. RAHUL BEDI (Indian journalist): There'll be entire undeclared curfew all over the - all over India and Pakistan.
+RAHUL BEDI: There'll be entire undeclared curfew all over the - all over India and Pakistan.
 You will not be able to see anybody on the street and everybody will be watching the match.

 FLINTOFF: Rahul Bedi is an Indian journalist and cricket fan.